dthuerck/aurora-runtime/README.md

 # aurora-runtime

-This package is an attempt to emulate NVIDIA's CUDA **Runtime** API [1], i.e. enable the user to write device _kernels_  and launch them in a quasi-_grid_ structure.
+This package is an attempt to reproduce **NVIDIA's CUDA Runtime API**[1], i.e. enable the user to write device _kernels_  and launch them in a quasi-_grid_ structure on NEC's Aurora SX-TSUBASA vector engine.

-To that end, we wrap NEC's VE Offload [2] and UDMA [3] codes and wrap their APIs such that the result mimin CUDA's runtime API.
+To that end, we wrap NEC's VE Offload [2] and UDMA [3] APIs their such that the usage mimics CUDA's runtime API.

 ## Installation and Example